-In addition to the Registry's main website, the Registry maintains a website (www.tennesseeanytime.org/tncamp/index.html) that allows the public to view campaign financial disclosure statements beginning with the 2004 elections on the Internet and to do searches on the data contained in these reports.
+In addition to the Registry's main website, the Registry maintains a website (https://apps.tn.gov/tncamp) that allows the public to view campaign financial disclosure statements beginning with the 2004 elections on the Internet and to do searches on the data contained in these reports.

-The campaign financial disclosure viewing site, which has been operational since June 2004, had 134,493 visits in 2008.
-In addition, there were 83,416 searches conducted by the public on the campaign finance data in TNCAMP.
 As the public continues to become more aware of the information available on the campaign financial disclosure viewing site and the variety of ways that the data can be retrieved, the Registry expects the number of users to continue to increase.